-Engineering English examines language used in the profession.
+Engineering English (Angielski dla Inżynierów) examines the language used in the profession.
 The application of scientific, economic, social, and practical knowledge is known as Engineering.
 It is used to design, build, maintain, and improve structures, machines, devices, systems, materials and processes.
 Engineering encompasses a range of more specialised fields which include technology and various types of application.
 Engineering is one of the fastest growing career paths.
 Engineers can build, design and inspect.

 Typically, lessons first examine what students think Engineering is and how it can be used.
 This progresses to a brief discussion on uses of technology, mathematics and physics.
 An examination of the common vocabulary helps to set the scene.
 Engineering English also examines shapes, materials, tools, energy, simple machines, working with numbers and measurements etc.